 - I like to borrow from Indian cooking wisdom and patiently let the onions cook fully to transparent and golden as the first step.
 This removes moisture, enhances the onion’s sweetness and concentrates the savoury flavour in the oil.
 Without a slow-simmered infusion of seafood flavour in the broth, we rely on this thoughtful layering of flavours to build a base that will knock your socks off.

 - Season ingredients as you go for a soup that’s flavour bomb dot com.
 A pinch with the onions is key.
-Pre-salting the salmon also makes a huge difference.
+Pre-salting the salmon also makes a huge difference (Psst. if you love glazed salmon, you must also try my Honey Teriyaki Glazed Salmon and Cajun Honey Butter Salmon recipes).

 - This is not a soup to keep simmering away.
 However, you can make it in advance up to the point of adding the seafood and just reheat the broth and continue right before you serve.